ashleychontos/pySYD/docs/overview.rst

 A single star will yield one summary figure (png) and one data product (csv) for each of the two main modules, for a total of 4 output files.
 If the monte-carlo sampling is used, an additional figure will show the posterior distributions for the estimated parameters.
-While not creating another output, the errors will be reflected in the `background.csv` file.
-There is also an option to save the samples if desired for later use (by adding ``-samples`` to the command line).
-See :ref:`examples` for examples on output plots.
+See :ref:`examples` for a guide on what the output plots are showing.